elsiklab/apollo_lsaa/README.md

 This copies the jbrowse plugins into ../../web-app/jbrowse, which would be the location of Apollo in production mode

-## Install the jbrowse for testing

-    scripts/install_dev.sh

-This copies the jbrowse plugins into web-app/jbrowse, which is used in development mode

-# Tests

-## Run tests

-    grails test-app

-## Run codenarc

-    grails codenarc
+## Bootstrap you data

+By default the bootstrapping should be setup for your organism in grails-app/conf/BootStrap.groovy

 # Deploy

 ## Run in development

-To develop the plugin, it is valuable to run the plugin in isolation "like a microservice" separately from the main application
+In dev, you can install jbrowse into web-app/jbrowse with this script

+    scripts/install_dev.sh

+The app can also be run stand-alone without Apollo2

     grails run-app -reloading -Dserver.port=8085 --stacktrace

-You can then run Apollo on port 8080 or similar

 ## Run in production

-Run the maven-install target to build and install to the system's local maven cache
+Run this to install to the system's local maven cache

     grails refresh-dependencies && grails maven-install

-After it is installed to the local maven cache, add this to Apollo's BuildConfig.groovy
+After that, add apollo-lsaa as a dependency Apollo's BuildConfig.groovy

     grails.project.dependency.resolution = {
         ...